-Acne is a chronic skin disorder characterized by blackheads (open comedones), whiteheads (closed comedones), papules, pustules, cysts and / or nodules.
+Acne is a chronic skin disorder characterized by blackheads, whiteheads, papules, pustules, cysts, or nodules.
 It is the most common skin disease in the United States.
 The lesions of acne may or may not be accompanied by inflammation.
-The main cause of this disorder is the obstruction of pilo-sebaceous follicles, which produce the skin oil called sebum.
+The main cause of this disorder is the obstruction of pilo-sebaceous follicles, which produce skin oil called sebum.
 Acne is a common problem among teenagers, but the disease can also affect adults.
 Acne can occur on the face, but also on the torso and back.

 Tretinoin is available as prescription in the form of cream (0.025, 0.05 and 0.1%), gel (0.01 and 0.025%), liquid (0.05%) or microsphere gel (0.01 %).
 The cream is the least powerful, while the liquid is the most powerful.
 Regardless of the form, the treatments for acne are applied once a day.
 The most common side effect of tretinoin is irritation of the skin (the cream is the least irritating, the liquid is the most irritating), which can be minimized starting with low concentrations to increase as needed.
 The irritation of the skin due to the medication can be aggravated by too much sunlight.

 Adapalene is available as prescription in the form of cream (0.1%), lotion (0.1%) or gel (0.1 and 0.3%).
-Alternatively, it is available as a combination of adapalene / benzoyl peroxide (Epiduo) in gel (0.1 or 2.5%).
+Alternatively, it is available as a combination of adapalene/benzoyl peroxide (Epiduo) in the gel (0.1 or 2.5%).
 All forms are to be applied once a day.
-The most common side effect is irritation of the skin; But adapalene is less irritating than tretinoin and is the best tolerated topical retinoid.
+The most common side effect is irritation of the skin, But adapalene is less irritating than tretinoin and is the best tolerated topical retinoid.
 The maximum effect of the drug can be seen after 8 to 12 weeks of use and the acne may paradoxically worsen during the first weeks of treatment.

-Clindamycin is available as prescription in the form of foam, gel, lotion or 1% solution to treat acne.
-The foam, lotion and solution are applied twice a day, while the gel is applied only once.
+Clindamycin is available as a prescription in the form of foam, gel, lotion, or 1% solution to treat acne.
+The foam, lotion, and solution are applied twice a day, while the gel is applied only once.
 It is often used in combination with benzoyl peroxide to reduce the possibility of bacterial resistance.
 The most common side effect of topical clindamycin is skin irritation.
 Clinical trials have shown that it is the topical antibiotic tetracycline most effective in treating acne.